Skip to content

 3. The Installation Protocol

-As you drive the screw in, the sealant will squeeze out, coating the threads and sealing the breach in the building paper.
-This prevents water from rotting the stud behind the reel.
+The Protocol: Before inserting the anchor, inject a high-quality Polyurethane Sealant (such as Sikaflex 1a) deeply into the drill hole.
+As you insert the anchor and drive the bolt in, the sealant will squeeze outward, coating the threads and permanently sealing the breach in the waterproofing paper.
+This prevents rainwater from channeling down the bolt and rotting the stud cavity.

 Step D: Fastening

-Installing a hose reel seems simple, but it creates four potential leak points in your wall.
-By using the correct heavy-duty anchors and injecting sealant into the holes, you ensure the convenience of a hose reel doesn't come at the cost of dry rot repairs later.
+Installing a hose reel creates four potential leak points in your home's primary waterproofing envelope.
+By identifying your stucco system, utilizing the correct heavy-duty anchors, and injecting polyurethane into the penetrations, you ensure that convenience does not result in a catastrophic dry rot repair.

 Hose ReelStucco Wall